sreenidhithallam/campaign-automation/README.md

 ## Highlights

 - Setup the solution with its Dockerized image.
-- Enabled with parallel execution of tests
+- Enabled with parallel execution of tests.
-- Reporting of the results via [allure]()
+- Reporting of the results via [allure](http://allure.qatools.ru/).
-- Documentation to reproduce th execution
+- Documentation to reproduce th execution.

 ## Instructions to run